Explore Derry: The Ultimate Guide to the Walled City

 St. Columb’s Cathedral

-As Derry’s oldest surviving building, St. Columb’s Cathedral embodies the city’s architectural grandeur and historical richness.
+As Derry’s oldest surviving building, St. Columb’s Cathedral embodies the city’s grandeur and historical richness.
 Dating back to 1633, this magnificent edifice showcases breathtaking architecture and stained-glass windows, reflecting the city’s religious and artistic heritage.

 Bogside Murals